§1110. Carbon Dioxide Geologic Storage Trust Fund

 monies in the state general fund and all returns of such investment shall be deposited to the

-fund.
-The funds received shall be placed in the special trust fund in the custody of the state
+on such investments shall be credited to the fund.
+The funds received shall be placed in the

-treasurer to be used only in accordance with this Chapter and shall not be placed in the
+special trust fund in the custody of the state treasurer to be used only in accordance with this

-times be and remain the property of the commissioner.
-The funds shall be used only for the
+pursuant to this Section shall at all times be and remain the property of the secretary.
+The

-purposes set forth in this Chapter and for no other governmental purposes, nor shall any
+funds shall be used only for the purposes set forth in this Chapter and for no other

-branch of government be allowed to borrow any portion of the funds.
-It is the intent of the
+portion of the funds.
+It is the intent of the legislature that this fund and its increments shall

-legislature that this fund and its increments shall remain intact and inviolate.
+remain intact and inviolate.

 B. The following monies shall be placed into the fund: